psalmody/validate-bootstrap.jquery/README.md

 Once initiated, will add `$.fn.valid()` plugin for use on form controls.

 Default options:

+Due to some in-progress changes to the API, some settings may only be changed at `.validator()` initiation.
+In other words, you cannot change any of the `valid***` settings where changes will using the `.validator('option','value')` syntax.

 ```javascript
 {
     alert: 'The form has some invalid fields.
 Please review.',